-The First Steps to Starting a Marriage Ministry
+The First Steps To Starting A Marriage Ministry

 Church marriage ministries offer on-ramps into your church for people who might never otherwise come.
 They establish an authentic and healthy foundation for families and relationships in your body, and they address an obvious and heartbreaking need, as couples within the church continue to separate and divorce at rates comparable to those outside it.

 But deciding to serve married couples is the easy part; figuring out how to start a marriage ministry is much more complicated.
 You don’t need any special credentials to do this work--God equips the people he calls--but it does take wisdom and planning.
-Based on what we’ve learned over the past 14 years running our own marriage ministry, re|engage, here are the steps you shouldn’t skip:
+Based on what we’ve learned over the past 14 years running our own marriage ministry, Re|engage, here are the steps you shouldn’t skip:

 1. Pray before you do anything